eli003/ch4t/fortschritt.md

 ### June 22nd
 - Elias: working server with clients as objects in a class
-- Tobias: first working cli_client with two threads for handling message sending and receiving simultaneously.
+- Tobias: first working cli_client featuring two threads for handling message sending and receiving simultaneously.